day8/re-frame/README.md

 5. The surprising thing about re-frame is how simple it is.
 Beautifully simple!
 Our reference implementation is little more than 100 lines of (clojurescript) code.
 Learn it in an afternoon.
 6. But it scales up so nicely to more complex apps.
-Frameworks are just pesky overhead at small scale - its how they help you to tame complexity that defines them.
+Frameworks are just pesky overhead at small scale - its how they help you to tame the complexity of bigger apps that measure them.
 7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.